-To identify articles on your topic, start by clicking on Research Databases on the library homepage.
-Then you can select your database title from the A-Z listing.
-For some of our most popular databases there are also direct links at the bottom of the library homepage under "most used resources".
+To identify articles on your topic, start by selecting a database.
+You can see an alphabetical list of databases by clicking on Research Databases on the library homepage.
+For some of our most popular databases there are also direct links at the bottom of the library homepage under "frequently used resources".
 The easiest way to go for this class is to use the links in the box below this one.

 Click on a title below.

 PsycInfo: Covers all areas of psychology and is also a primary database for research in family studies and human development.
 Click on the "peer-reviewed" option to limit your results to just that type of publication.
 The search boxes allow you to combine concepts to narrow your search.
 Example: social anxiety AND treatment effectiveness.